Biochar 101 - The Science behind Biochar & its many benefits Image

 Environmental Benefits of Biochar

 • Waste Reduction: Biochar production utilizes residues from agricultural and forestry operations, converting waste materials into a valuable resource.
-This not only reduces the need for waste disposal but also minimizes greenhouse gas emissions associated with decomposition or burning.
+Less waste going to landfills, less greenhouse gas from decomposition or burning.

-• Biodiversity: Although research is ongoing, there is evidence to suggest that Biochar can enhance soil biodiversity by providing a habitat for beneficial microorganisms.
-These organisms play a crucial role in nutrient cycling and plant health.
+• Biodiversity: Biochar enhances soil biodiversity by providing physical habitat for beneficial microorganisms.
+These organisms drive nutrient cycling and plant health.
 The remarkable surface area and porosity of biochar provide microorganisms their own 'city' to populate.

 Biochar 101 - The Science behind Biochar & its many benefits Image